Article 41 of Legislative Decree No 148/2015, Amended by Article 39 of Law Decree No 73/2021 (as Converted by Law No 106/2021)

 No class action procedure is applicable in the case of employment issues; however, a proceeding could be brought by a multitude of claimants.

-According to the Italian Civil Procedure Code (ICPC) the ordinary employment judicial proceeding starts when the claimant files his or her legal summons in front of the court; the defendant must file his or her defences ten days before the date of the hearing scheduled by the court (the breach of this term triggers serious consequences for the ability of the defendant to defend him or herself).
+According to the Italian Civil Procedure Code (ICPC) the ordinary employment judicial proceeding starts when the claimant files their legal summons in front of the court; the defendant must file their defences ten days before the date of the hearing scheduled by the court (the breach of this term triggers serious consequences for the ability of the defendant to defend themselves).

 During the first hearing, the court tries to settle the dispute.